rolfosian/Starsector-VideoLib/README.md

 - Protip: Do not use (loosely) variable framerate videos or else you will probably encounter issues; if they are very tight variables it probably won't matter

 #TODO
+- Github actions scripts for cross platform compilation of static FFmpeg binaries and JNI glue
 - Clean up variables, enums usage; create different sets of enums for beginning/playing/ending modes
 - Determine file path handling
 - Documentation, Examples